 Much like other traditional loans, margin requires the posting of collateral to backstop the money you’re borrowing.
 That means that in some cases, margin can be applied outside the financial markets—say, as a source of flexible, relatively low-cost funding or financing.

 However, it’s important to be cognizant of unique risks if margin is used for such purposes, as well as any tax implications.
 For example, interest expense would typically only be tax deductible if you use the proceeds of the debt to purchase investments, and those investments generate taxable net investment income.
+Another risk when using margin as financing is that your collateral—the securities in your account—could depreciate in value and trigger a margin call (see above).
+At that point you would be required to to deposit funds to meet the margin call.
+So in essence, a margin loan could be called in at any time.

 Whichever investor or trader profile fits you, it’s important to remember that margin can be a useful tool if applied with prudent risk-management techniques.
 But it’s not to be abused or trifled with.
 Margin offers a number of potential benefits, but it comes with unique risks.